The Vault Contract: Open Sourced by Giveth

 NO!
 In fact, as far as we are concerned there’s only one contract in the ecosphere proven safe enough to hold large amounts of funds.
 We have deployed a version of Ethereum foundation’s multisig (used by The DAO’s Curators and nearly every other major Ethereum project) to hold our donations as it has publicly held millions of dollars without issue.

 The Vault contract is at an alpha stage, and is ready for critical peer review.
-Giveth’s Core Team is using the Vault contract currently to handle our own payments to bring transparency to our platform, but we keep most of our ether in this multisig as a safety precaution and only send to the Vault just before the payment is executed (it’s not THAT much money… really I am just paranoid.
-OH!
+Giveth’s Core Team was using the Vault contract currently to handle our own payments to bring transparency to our platform in our POC DApp, but has since moved to a multisig-multisend strategy on mainnet while we build a bridge to our liquid pledging contract on the Rinkeby Testnet.
+We are currently taking the Vault contract to be the core of our bridge contract.
 But don’t send donations straight to our multisig!
-Send donations to 0xB94c53B0E67FABac3d97173482663Ef597D4174a and you will receive Giveth Tokens!
-Make sure to set a gas limit of 133,333 gas or more when donating to Giveth Campaigns).
+Send donations to `revolution.eth` which resolves to 0x5ADF43DD006c6C36506e2b2DFA352E60002d22Dc and you will receive Giveth Tokens!
+Make sure to set a gas limit of 150,000 gas or more when donating to us).

 Once tested and optimized, we will build a UI for the Vault and release it to the community for general use.